redpanda-data/connect/website/docs/components/outputs/redis_list.md

 ### `key`

-`string` The key of a Redis list.
+The key of a Redis list.

+Type: `string`
+Default: `"benthos_list"`

 ### `max_in_flight`

-`number` The maximum number of messages to have in flight at a given time.
+The maximum number of messages to have in flight at a given time.
 Increase this to improve throughput.

+Type: `number`
+Default: `1`